kakinsit/codetest20240503/README.md

 # Coding Test Answer
-Here is a Jupyter Notebook stored coding test answer by Ken Sit.
+Here is the coding test answer in Jupyter Notebook by Ken Sit.

 ## Installation
 ```bash